Internal vs External Motivation

 Now the inverse would be someone who knows that without clean eating and exercise they are on a certain path for chronic disease or future health problems.
 Now when things get tough it is much easier to stick with the plan because you know your present efforts and struggles will yield the best results later on.

-I’ll use another example.
+Here’s another example.
 Let’s say you set a very specific squat goal with a definite deadline on when you need to hit that number – 315 by end of year or bust!
-But along the way you hit a few road blocks, you missed a week of workouts because of work, you tweaked your knee playing flag football, the program wasn’t as focused on your squat.
-So now you have added some pounds to your squat but were far from your goal in a longer period of time, and now since you totally missed it you decide to quit squatting all together and move on to yoga.
+But along the way you hit a few roadblocks, you missed a week of workouts because of work, you tweaked your knee playing flag football, the program wasn’t as focused on your squat.
+So now you have added some pounds to your squat but were far from your goal in a longer period of time, and now since you totally missed it you decide to quit squatting altogether and move on to yoga.
 With the external motivator being the 315 pound squat by December 31st, you set yourself up for either 100% success or 100% failure.

 Flip that perspective and say, I want to be as strong as I can be and to get there I am going to control all the variables I can, regardless of the number on the end I focus on the process of being consistent and giving my best effort each and every day.
 The shift in focus improves the longevity of your process and will make it easy to stay motivated for longer.